EP "The Tide"

 Tracks from her latest EP “The Tide” have been played on several BBC Radio Scotland shows, including BBC Introducing.
 The title track was shortlisted in the top 100 for the 2017 Salute Music Makers competition.

-Her growing reputation has seen her invited to support a wide range of artists such as Rory Butler, Siv Jakobsen, Martha Reeves and Nell Bryden.
-In early 2018 she will be performing at the Hazy Recollections at the Celtic Connections music festival.
+Her growing reputation has seen her invited to support a wide range of artists as well as performing in the Celtic Connections music festival and at the Belladrum Tartan Heart Festival.

 “softly floating “like a boat on silent water” you are transported away from whatever grey mundane existence you find yourself in, to a world of beautiful beats and scintillating vocals.”
 Ravechild